cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 **If, on the other hand, your app targets desktop, it is unlikely that a jQuery-less app will bring you a lot of advantages** and it will make your development harder, as a lot of addons need jQuery to work, so you will have to make
 PRs to fix other people's addons as you go.
-It is important to keep in mind that jQuery is not over 100K of random code wrote for the fun of it.
+It is important to keep in mind that jQuery is not over 100K of random code someone wrote for the fun of it.
 It actually fixes tons of browser quirks (run `curl -L https://code.jquery.com/jquery-git.js | grep -A 5 -n Support:` to see some).
 It's a fantastic piece of software that we shouldn't disregard as obsolete.